solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 ![Gloo Mesh Virtual Destination](images/steps/virtual-destination/gloo-mesh-virtual-destination.svg)

-If the `productpage` service doesn't exist on the first cluster, the ingress gateway of this cluster will automatically use the `productpage` service running on the other cluster.
+If the `productpage` service doesn't exist on the first cluster, the Istio Ingress Gateway of this cluster will automatically use the `productpage` service running on the other cluster.

 Let's try this: